Hello once again!

 A young pretty woman with dark hair and dark eyes came into view with a big smile on her face.
 "Hello!
 This is day 56 in our new house!
 Gus has already set up his nerd room, let's go check it out!" the camera moved around to show the hallway Miri was just and then the door of the room she was in was shown on the screen.

 She turned the knob and opened the door.
 She walked in and turned to the desk, that wasn't turned over at the time, to see a light haired man with his head down on the desk.
 "Awe, how cute.
 He must've been so tired from work."
-She walked closer to the man.
+She walked closer to the man, noticing a bite on his arm.
+"Honey what happened to your—"

 The man, Gus, brought his head up and Miri could see he had changed into one of the infected.
 As soon as he saw the woman behind the camera, he growled and attacked her.
 She dropped the camera, screaming while running away with Gus on her heels, then the sound of her cries of pain and growling sounded far away.
 Silence was heard next before a loud pop from a gun, so Miri turned the camera off, knowing what happened to the woman downstairs.

-Miri put the camera in the empty box and looked at the collectable weapons around the room, some were fantasy swords, but what caught her attention was a beautiful white and blue recurve bow.
+She put the camera in the empty box and looked at the collectable weapons around the room, some were fantasy swords, but what caught her attention was a beautiful white and blue recurve bow.
 She picked it up and tried it out by pulling the string back.
 She was glad that she was able to pull the string back, so she decided to keep it.
-It would be easier to make arrows than bullets.
+It would be easier to make arrows than bullets, that's for sure.

 She looked around the room and found a soft padded case with two exterior pockets.
 She opened the front pockets and found string for her new bow, a brown bracer that was made from a soft and comfortable leather with speed laces and covered mid-left arm, a brown leather shooting glove that didn't cover the thumb and pinky on the right hand, small things that looked like it was things to help make arrows, arrow tips, items she had no idea about and pictures of what Gus looked like when he was alive with the woman.